2042Third/pdmQt/README.md

 ## License

-pdmQt is licensed under the GPL-3 License made by Yi Yang.
+Cryptography Final Project Password Storage is modified from pdmQt, which is licensed under the GPL-3 License made by Yi Yang.
 See LICENSE file for more details.